tst-devs/UriShell/README.md

 # How it works

 The heart of UriShell is the IShell object.
-IShell hold m

 Assuming that this two steps are done:
 - every object, you want to open with UriShell, must have a unique(inside your application) URI and is registered for resolution,